 It is good that someone has a supportive family and friends are there ready to listen.
 But sometimes this too is not enough.

-Men and boys who are suffering from anxiety or depression because of their man boobs need others who knows exactly what they are feeling, others who do not only empathize in an emotional level but someone who really understands what they are going through because they have gynecomastia too.
+Men and boys who are suffering from anxiety or depression because of their man boobs need others who know exactly what they are feeling, others who do not only empathize in an emotional level but someone who really understands what they are going through because they have gynecomastia too.

-Parents and doctors alike must have the sense of urgency to address the condition.
+Parents and doctors alike must have a sense of urgency to address the condition.
 It is not just a physical “deformity” for males.
 It is a psychological burden that has deeper mental implications than just a lump in the breast.

 Although the medical field sees it as a non-fatal condition and that it would go away in a year or so, the personal and social life of a teen does not share the casual, indifferent stance towards gynecomastia.

-It will just take a day of teasing to have gynecomastia ruin the self confidence of a young boy forever.
+It will just take a day of teasing to have gynecomastia ruin the self-confidence of a young boy forever.
 And here lies the problem.
 Parents and the whole family must feel the urgency to address the man boobs before it is too late.

 There are effective treatments for this condition available for boys and men.
 One of the leading treatments is surgery.

 Another surgical option, which is a less invasive procedure, is the mastectomy.
-In this approach the breast gland tissue is removed entirely.
+In this approach, the breast gland tissue is removed entirely.

 This may be more applicable to most cases of gynecomastia.
 The good thing about it is that it is less invasive as it is performed endoscopically.

 There are also emotional, invisible scars from the condition.
-Dealing with this as well together with the removal of the lump in the breast will ensure a more holistic healing for the sufferer.
+Dealing with this as well together with the removal of the lump in the breast will ensure more holistic healing for the sufferer.